 It is with great sadness that we have to tell you that Mike Dine, founder and driving force behind 504 Records passed away at the end of December.
 He will be sorely missed.
-We will update you on the future of the label as soon as we have definite news - meanwhile we have stock of many of the CDs and will continue to supply 504 in the interim.
+Talks are now underway for someone to continue with this excellent label so no need to worry about supply as we can still source them for you in the interim.
+We will keep you updated as talks continue.

 Please remember that we have to order in stocks for the other labels as you order them, so we ask you to be patient if it takes a week or so for these CDs to arrive.
 We are importing JAZZ ORACLE especially for you, and while we start out with stock of each title in the Newsletter, if one is particularly popular, then we may have to order more from Canada, and sadly this can take a while!
 We can order the entire catalogue of both labels, but titles not featured in the catalogue are a special order, so if you choose such an one, please be patient!
 We do our very best to get your orders processed as quickly as possible and provided we have the CDs in stock, they will be sent out the same day or at worst, the following day.